LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

     * use Spark configuration options to set the environment variable KRB5CCNAME: `--conf spark.executorEnv.KRB5CCNAME=FILE:<PATH_to_credential_cache>`
     * using `FILE:krbcache` appears to be working and pick the file in the working directory of the YARN container
     * another possibility is using `./` to prefix the path of the credential cache to address the location of the root of the YARN container
-    * using `'$PWD'` as a prefix for the YARN container root is also possible however does not seem to work for Pythons/PySpark use cases
+    * another option is using `'$PWD'` as a prefix for the YARN container working directory.
+     Note the need of using of single quotes to avoid resolving $PWD locally.
+     Note also that this method does not seem to work well for Pythons/PySpark use cases.

 * An alternative method to shipping the credential cache using Spark command line option "--files", is to copy the credential cache to all nodes of the cluster using a given value for the path (for example /tmp/krb5cc_$UID) and then set KRB5CCNAME to the path value.